 THE RELATIONAL COORDINATION (RC) SURVEY is the cornerstone of the resources available to RCRC Partners.
 The RC Survey is a seven question instrument based on the theory of relational coordination.
 Relational coordination is measured by surveying participants in a particular work process about their communication and relationships with other participants in that work process.
 Because coordination is the management of interdependencies between tasks, and because people are typically assigned to tasks through their roles, relational coordination is most often measured as coordination between roles rather than between unique individuals.

 Please visit our measurement and analytics partner, Relational Coordination Analytics, to begin using the RC Survey for your organization.

-RCRC founder Jody Hoffer Gittell has spent the past decade and a half developing, validating, testing, and refining the relational coordination metric, increasingly joined by colleagues from around the US and beyond.
+RCRC founder Jody Hoffer Gittell has spent the past two decades developing, validating, testing, and refining the relational coordination metric, increasingly joined by colleagues from around the US and beyond.
 It is a tool that enables organizations to understand where relationships are strongest and weakest amongst functional groups in a focal work process and can serve as one of the first diagnostic steps in improving organizational performance and/or as a way to evaluate the effectiveness of an intervention.

-The RC survey has been used in over one hundred studies to date, including doctoral dissertations, consulting interventions as well as published studies.
+The RC Survey has been used in over a hundred studies to date, including doctoral dissertations, consulting interventions as well as published studies.
 All known published findings, as well as working papers that are heading toward publication, are summarized here.